George Ivașcu: Rehabilitation and Contemporanul

 According to Zilber, the time he had spent in prison was serendipitous, helping Ivașcu to "outdo himself".
 This is because Ivașcu was "a born editor": "He gets high on printers' ink, can spot a missing letter out of one thousand words, can detect a text alignment error at a glance".
 Ivașcu was also allowed to return to his passion for foreign politics.
-In May 1958, he published in Contemporanul a critical piece on "revisionism" as experienced by the Communist Party USA.
+In September 1959, he was included by Ion Gheorghe Maurer on the Romanian delegation to the twelfth session of the United Nations General Assembly, held in New York City.
+In May 1958, Ivașcu published in Contemporanul a critical piece on "revisionism" as experienced by the Communist Party USA; also then, he presided over an international meeting of press reporters—which doubled as an anti-nuclear protest (held in Bucharest, it had Drew Pearson and Yannis Kapsis as guests).
 In August 1959, Lupta de Clasă hosted his festive essay praising peaceful coexistence, and describing the Warsaw Pact as Romania's "keystone" alliance.

 As noted in 2006 by critic Constantin Coroiu, Ivașcu's Contemporanul was "the bridge that linked (or, one could say, salvaged) the interwar era to the contemporary era".
 Consecrated writers (Călinescu, Philippide, Arghezi, Lucian Blaga, Mihail Sadoveanu) were featured alongside young talents (Manolescu, Nichita Stănescu, Ana Blandiana).
 In addition to such work, Ivașcu inaugurated the Contemporanul "tea parties", where former prisoners such as Egon Balas could network and find protection.
 Ivașcu also helped Marino, his former cellmate, by having him published in Contemporanul.
 Nevertheless, Contemporanul maintained the status of an elite propaganda magazine.
 Looking back on the period, writer Gheorghe Grigurcu describes it as a collaborationist tribune, a Romanian answer to the Nouvelle Revue Française, with Ivașcu as a communist Drieu La Rochelle.
+Here, Ivașcu personally handled the debut of Ion Crânguleanu, who was primarily noted for exploring communist themes.
 In the early 1960s, official publications listed Ivașcu as one of sixteen literary critics whose work supported "socialist construction".

-In 1961, Răutu, as head of the Agitprop Directorate, selected him to oversee and preface the complete edition of Blaga's poetry.
-Blaga had enjoyed a precarious standing with the regime, and had basically forbidden from publishing for some 15 years.
+In 1961, Răutu, as head of the Agitprop Directorate, selected Ivașcu to oversee and preface the complete edition of Blaga's poetry.
+Blaga had enjoyed a precarious standing with the regime, and had basically been forbidden from publishing for some 15 years.
+As reported by Blaga's daughter Dorli, he was personally assigned by Răutu to look after her father, who was braving a terminal illness; Blaga "rejoiced in this, because he liked [Ivașcu] a great deal."
 In effect, Ivașcu acted as a censor, cutting out stanzas, destroying the inner continuity of poetic cycles, and inserting misleading critical commentary.
 Reportedly, he regretted his role in the affair, privately confessing that he had "exploited [Blaga's] fears and cravings".